-Nashville Cornmeal Poppy Seed Cookies are addictive.
+Nashville Poppy Cornmeal Cookies are addictive.
 Get the coffee ready!

 The world can be divided into two kinds of people–big picture people and detail people.
 I’m a big picture gal who tires of constipated details and it is evident in all areas of my life.
 When I paint a room I like the roller and the big walls.
 My trim work looks like a mess.
 When I quilt, I tend toward an improvisational Gee’s Bend look, not scrolly fancy stitch work.
 There’s nothing any of us can do about our true nature except embrace what works.